Herb Plants for Sale

 Order Herbs to Plant Now

 All in stock herbs are for sale and available to order now.
 They’ll thrive in a cool greenhouse or can be planted outside into your herb or kitchen garden.
 These herbs are good for pots and can be planted now.
-Outside some will need protection from late frosts if you’re prone to them, especially very tender varieties like basil.
+Outside some will need protection from early frosts if you’re prone to them, especially very tender varieties like basil.

 Buy Culinary and Medicinal - Remedy Herbs